rccvpaaron/data-homeless-student-enrollment/README.md

 2. I filtered each sheet by the following columns to limit the data to Schools in Riverside Unified School District:
 - District Name = Riverside Unified
 - Aggregate Level = S
+3. Row 186, Column H in the 2021-2022 data set had a typo.
+Changed "REACH Leadership STEM Academy" to "REACH Leadership STEAM Academy".
-3. After failing to successfully use a VSTACK formula for the first time, I copied the filtered data from each sheet and stacked them in a new sheet manually and named it "Riverside Unified".
+4. After failing to successfully use a VSTACK formula for the first time, I copied the filtered data from each sheet and stacked them in a new sheet manually and named it "Riverside Unified".
-4. I saved this new file locally as "RUSD HSE data 19-25.xlsx"
+5. I saved this new file locally as "RUSD HSE data 19-25.xlsx"
-5. I uploaded ["RUSD HSE data 19-25.xlsx"](https://docs.google.com/spreadsheets/d/16R-V5unq1OjSRNofp31RPYhJdsBTVHfs/edit?usp=sharing&ouid=&rtpof=true&sd=true) to Google Sheets.
+6. I uploaded ["RUSD HSE data 19-25.xlsx"](https://docs.google.com/spreadsheets/d/16R-V5unq1OjSRNofp31RPYhJdsBTVHfs/edit?usp=sharing&ouid=&rtpof=true&sd=true) to Google Sheets.
-6. I converted ["RUSD HSE data 19-25.xlsx"](https://docs.google.com/spreadsheets/d/16R-V5unq1OjSRNofp31RPYhJdsBTVHfs/edit?usp=sharing&ouid=103174665380155667131&rtpof=true&sd=true) to a [Google Sheet](https://docs.google.com/spreadsheets/d/1rBlyNReUlVHquiVsW_emQ6S33g8Do95JwqubdK91Aco/edit?usp=sharing).
+7. I converted ["RUSD HSE data 19-25.xlsx"](https://docs.google.com/spreadsheets/d/16R-V5unq1OjSRNofp31RPYhJdsBTVHfs/edit?usp=sharing&ouid=103174665380155667131&rtpof=true&sd=true) to a [Google Sheet](https://docs.google.com/spreadsheets/d/1rBlyNReUlVHquiVsW_emQ6S33g8Do95JwqubdK91Aco/edit?usp=sharing).

 ## 03. Analyzing the Data
 1. I created a pivot chart from "Riverside Unified" named "SUM of HSE" with the following steps: